 - Lower Kolbach Index (ratio of Soluble Protein to Total Protein, or “S/T”)

 In April 2014, the American Malting Barley Association, Inc. (AMBA) added a category for Barley Breeding Guidelines for All Malt Two-Row, which aligns closely with the characteristics identified by BA Pipeline Committee.
-The BA believes that taken together, the BA and AMBA guidelines and criteria provide clear, achievable direction for the entire barley malting industry.
+Taken together, the BA and AMBA guidelines and criteria provide clear, achievable direction for the entire barley malting industry with respect to the production of all-malt beer brands.

-Please submit comments to Chris Swersey, Brewers Association technical brewing projects coordinator.
+Please submit comments to Chris Swersey, Brewers Association supply chain specialist.